 Our Truck Accident Lawyers Manage the Claims Process

-- Offering to settle before you have representation
+- Offer a quick settlement before you have legal representation

-- Waiting until you are buried under bills before making an offer
+- Wait until medical bills and other expenses begin piling up before making an offer

-At Meldon Law, our Ocala truck accident attorneys know the techniques trucking companies and their insurers use to settle victims’ claims for less than they are worth.
-We counter by proving liability and fighting for the full and fair compensation you deserve.
+At Meldon Law, our Ocala trucking accident attorneys know the strategies trucking companies and their insurers use to protect their bottom line.
+We know how to counter these tactics by building a strong case, proving liability, and fighting for the full and fair compensation you deserve.

 What You Should Do After a Truck Crash

-Trucking accidents often cause catastrophic injuries.
-Victims can die without prompt medical care.
+Trucking accidents often cause catastrophic injuries, which can be fatal without prompt medical care.
 Because of this, getting treatment for your injuries should be the first thing on your mind after an accident.
-This is extremely important, as you may have internal injuries that you may not even be aware of until it’s too late.
+This is extremely important, as you could have internal injuries that you may not even be aware of until it’s too late.

 How Federal Trucking Laws and Safety Violations Affect Your Case